ulfschneider/breakdown/README.md

 query: <any JIRA JQL query to select your download dataset>
 fixversion: <your default fixversion>
 points: <the default amount of points>
-options: create delete nopush offline parentkey rank update updateself
+options: create update updateself delete nopush rank offline parentkey
 ---
 ```

 Options:

-- ```create``` will only allow the creation of new issues when pushing to JIRA, but not the modification or deletion of issues.
+- ```create``` will allow the creation of new issues.
+- ```update``` will only allow updating of already existing issues.
+- ```updateself``` will allow updating of already existing issues with the current user being the issue assignee.
+In more simple terms: update only your own issues.
-- ```delete``` will only allow deleting issues when pushing to JIRA, but not creation or modification of issues.
+- ```delete``` will allow the deletion of issues.
 - ```nopush``` disable pushing to JIRA.
+- ```rank``` if your query is not **SORTED BY Rank ASC**, you will **mess up** the ranking of your project when you apply the ranking inside of Atom and push the changes back to JIRA.
+For this reason ranking is a guarded feature in Breakdown for Atom - you have to activate it in your configuration section by adding the ```rank``` option.
 - ```offline``` autocompletion will only work while you are connected to your JIRA server.
 In a situation where you are working offline, you should add the ```offline``` option to your configuration.
 This will avoid network failures in context of autocompletion.
-- ```parentkey``` visualize the epic link key for stories and the parent issue key for sub-tasks.
+- ```parentkey``` will visualize the epic link key for stories and the parent issue key for sub-tasks.
-- ```rank``` if your query is not **SORTED BY Rank ASC**, you will **mess up** the ranking of your project when you apply the ranking inside of Atom and push the changes back to JIRA.
-For this reason ranking is a guarded feature in Breakdown for Atom - you have to activate it in your configuration section by adding the ```rank``` option.
-- ```update``` will only allow updating of already existing issues when pushing to JIRA, but not the creation or deletion of issues.
-- ```updateself``` will only allow updating of already existing issues where the current JIRA user is also assigned to the issue, when pushing to JIRA.
-In more simple terms: update only your own issues.

 ## Package configuration